 Photo: Inland Empire Waterkeeper

-Currently, the Santa Ana River Conservancy Program is engaging with jurisdictions along the river through the development of a Santa Ana River Parkway and Open Space Plan (SARP&OSP).
-The SARP&OSP will build on the success of the Santa Ana River Trail by defining a vision for expanding the river’s reach beyond the existing trail.
-Through collaboration with agency and nonprofit partners, the SARP&OSP will identify and prioritize opportunities for recreation, education, greening, aesthetic improvement, and wildlife habitat along the corridor of the river and in parts of the river channel that can be improved without infringing on water quality, water supply, or necessary flood control.
-This year-long planning process will involve regional stakeholders and the public in solicitation of project ideas and input regarding opportunities along the Santa Ana River Trail & Parkway.
+The Coastal Conservancy approved the Santa Ana River Parkway and Open Space Plan (SARP&OSP) on May 24, 2018.
+The SARP&OSP builds on the success of the Santa Ana River Trail by defining a vision for expanding the river’s reach beyond the existing trail.
+Through collaboration with agency and nonprofit partners, the SARP&OSP identifies opportunities for recreation, education, greening, aesthetic improvement, and wildlife habitat along the corridor of the river and in parts of the river channel that can be improved without infringing on water quality, water supply, or necessary flood control.
+This planning process involved regional stakeholders and the public in developing a shared vision for the Santa Ana River Trail and Parkway.